 The TP-Link LB100 can fit into both E26 and E27 lamp sockets.
 And voltage supported is from 100V-220V.
 Which basically means, the TP-Link LB100 bulb can be used internationally regardless of where you buy it from.

-The LB100 is available for purchase on Lazada and 11Street.
+The LB100 is available for purchase on Lazada.
 If you’re in the Klang Valley (PJ specifically), you can head to Digital Mall.
 Some stores like All IT Hypermart will carry the LB100.

 International readers can head to Amazon for the LB100 here: